kgullikson88/Chiron-Scripts/README.md

 Chiron-Scripts
 ==============

-The set of scripts for my chiron search
+The set of scripts for my chiron companion star search.